Northeastern North Carolina

 (1711 - 1715), near Washington

 A NC colonial militia defense during the Tuscarora Indian War.
-Located across the Pamlico River opposite town.
+Located at Lionel Reading's Plantation on the south bank of the Pamlico River opposite town, near Whichard's Beach.

 Civil War Defenses of Washington